Michael Dalessio

 Mad Communication Skillz.

 Me talk good.
 Me also write good.
+Me so funny.

 Curriculum Vitæ